ethereum/execution-apis/src/engine/shanghai.md

 This method follows the same specification as [`engine_getPayloadV1`](./paris.md#engine_getpayloadv1) with the addition of the following:

   1. Client software **SHOULD** use the sum of the block's priority fees or any other algorithm to determine `blockValue`.

+### engine_getPayloadBodiesByHashV1

+#### Request

+* method: `engine_getPayloadBodiesByHashV1`
+* params:
+  1. `Array of DATA`, 32 Bytes - Array of `block_hash` field values of the `ExecutionPayload` structure
+* timeout: 10s

+#### Response

+* result: `Array of ExecutionPayloadBodyV1` - Array of [`ExecutionPayloadBodyV1`](#ExecutionPayloadBodyV1) objects.
+* error: code and message set in case an exception happens while processing the method call.

+#### Specification

+1. Given array of block hashes client software **MUST** respond with array of `ExecutionPayloadBodyV1` objects with the corresponding hashes respecting the order of block hashes in the input array.

+1. Client software **MUST** place responses in the order given in the request, using `null` for any missing blocks.
+For instance, if the request is `[A.block_hash, B.block_hash, C.block_hash]` and client software has data of payloads `A` and `C`, but doesn't have data of `B`, the response **MUST** be `[A.body, null, C.body]`.

+1. Clients that support `engine_getPayloadBodiesByRangeV1` **MAY NOT** respond to requests for finalized blocks by hash.

+1. This request maps to [`BeaconBlocksByRoot`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyroot) in the consensus layer `p2p` specification.
+Callers must be careful to use the execution block root, instead of the beacon block root.

+### engine_getPayloadBodiesByRangeV1

+#### Request

+* method: `engine_getPayloadBodiesByRangeV1`
+* params:
+  1. `start`: `QUANTITY`, 64 bits - Starting block number
+  1. `count`: `QUANITTY`, 64 bits - Number of blocks to return
+* timeout: 10s

+#### Response

+* result: `Array of ExecutionPayloadBodyV1` - Array of [`ExecutionPayloadBodyV1`](#ExecutionPayloadBodyV1) objects.
+* error: code and message set in case an exception happens while processing the method call.

+#### Specification

+1. Given a `start` and a `count`, the client software **MUST** respond with array of `ExecutionPayloadBodyV1` objects with the corresponding execution block number respecting the order of blocks in the canonical chain, as selected by the latest `engine_forkchoiceUpdated` call.

+1. Client software **MUST** support `count` values of at least 32 blocks.

+1. Client software **MUST** place `null` in the response array for any blocks that have been pruned or where the request extends past the current latest known block.

+1. This request maps to [`BeaconBlocksByRange`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#beaconblocksbyrange) in the consensus layer `p2p` specification.

+1. Callers must be careful to not confuse `start` with a slot number, instead mapping the slot to a block number.
+Callers must also be careful to request non-finalized blocks by root in order to avoid race conditions around the current view of the canonical chain.

+1. Callers must be careful to verify the hash of the received blocks when requesting non-finalized parts of the chain since the response is prone to being re-orged.